Gman-Superfly/AKIRA/architecture_theoretical/COMPUTATIONAL_COMPLEXITY_ANALYSIS.md

 │  • 7 spectral bands: theoretically correct (Nyquist, perception)    │
 │  • 1 temporal band: orthogonal dimension (time ≠ frequency)         │
 │  • 8 total: perfect Tensor Core alignment as a BONUS                │
-│  • Not a hack — this is the CORRECT decomposition of space+time     │
+│  • This is the CORRECT decomposition of space+time      │
 │                                                                         │
 │  WHAT'S THE CATCH?                                                      │
 │  ─────────────────                                                      │
 │  • More implementation complexity                                     │
-│  ✓ Tensor Core alignment — SOLVED with 7+1                           │
+│  ✓ Tensor Core alignment, SOLVED with 7+1                            │
 │  • Less mature tooling                                                │
 │  • Training requires curriculum                                       │
 │                                                                         │